NFDI4Energy/EFZN_rdm/README.md

 4.	__NonCommercial (NC):__ This feature allows the reuse of your work only for non-commercial purposes.

- These features can now be combined to make the license of your choice:
+{{1-2}} These features can now be combined to make the license of your choice:

+    {{1-2}}
 ![CC License Requirements](img/CCLicenseChart.png "Foter.com (2015): CC License Requirements.
 Cropped by A. Ahrens.
 Licensed under [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/deed.en) Source: https://foter.com/blog/how-to-attribute-creative-commons-photos/")

+    {{1-2}}
 You may also choose to give your work to the Public Domain and resign all rights you have by assigning "CC0".

     {{2}}
 __Step 2: Obtaining a License__

+    {{2-3}}
 When giving attribution to a Creative Commons-licensed work, it's important to follow certain guidelines.
 A useful mnemonic to remember is __TASL__, which represents the key elements to include:

+    {{2-3}}
 1. Title: Include the name of the material if it has been provided.
 This helps to identify the specific work you are attributing.
 2. Author: Clearly state the name of the person or entity that owns the material.
 This gives credit to the original creator of the work.
 3. Source: Mention where you found the material.
 Provide the URL or hyperlink that directs others to the location where the work is hosted.
 This allows others to easily access the original source.
-4. License: Specify the specific Creative Commons license that applies to the work.
+4. License: Specify the Creative Commons license that applies to the work.
 Simply saying "Creative Commons" is not sufficient.
 Name the CC license and provide a direct link to the license text.
 This informs others of the rights and permissions granted by the license.

-A final word on "openness": you might be tempted to protect as many of your rights as possible.
+{{2-3}} A final word on "openness": you might be tempted to protect as many of your rights as possible.
 Try to think the other way around, though: how open can you make your data?
 For example, a researcher from a commercial institution might be prohibited to use your data because of its NC-license or someone else might be forced to reproduce datasets because they are licensed under CC-BY-ND.

+    {{2-3}}
 ![Degrees of Freedom](img/Foter.com_infographic_CC.jpg "Foter.com (2015): Degrees of Freedom.
 Cropped by A. Ahrens.
 Licensed under [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/deed.en) Source: https://foter.com/blog/how-to-attribute-creative-commons-photos/")

     {{3}}
 __It's Quiz Time!__

+    {{3}}
 <iframe src="https://www.twillo.de/edu-sharing/eduservlet/render?node_id=587d9a6c-9889-440d-ba19-2f16d2d5f23b" width="100%" height="600" frameborder="0" allowfullscreen="allowfullscreen" title="Quiz - Licensing in RDM" ></iframe>